Inn of the Turquoise Bear

 Day Trip Heading West of Santa Fe into the Jemez Mountains

-This day trip heading west of Santa Fe into the Jemez Mountains provides ample stunning vistas as it winds through Native American lands, ruins of an ancient civilization, the birthplace of the atomic age, and one of the world’s largest dormant volcanoes.
+This day trip heading west of Santa Fe into the Jemez Mountains provides ample vistas as it winds through Native American lands, ruins of an ancient civilization, the birthplace of the atomic age, and one of the world’s largest dormant volcanoes.

 los-alamos-and-west-of-santa-fe